recepcanaltinbag/PICOTA/README.md

 ```
 # Possible issues

-If you encounter permission denied error, the code below in the programs folder:
+If you encounter permission denied error, try the code below in the programs folder:

 ```
 chmod +577 *